MSC Divina: Development

-In July 2010, MSC Cruises announced the construction of a new Fantasia-class ship to be named MSC Fantastica.
-MSC Fantastica was largely based on the two previous ships in the class, however she was increased in size from 137,936 to 139,400 gross tonnage with 100 additional cabins and facilities and more efficient and energy saving mechanical and electrical systems.
+In July 2010, MSC Cruises announced the construction of a new Fantasia-class ship to be named MSC Divina.
+MSC Divina was largely based on the two previous ships in the class, however she was increased in size from 137,936 to 139,400 gross tonnage with 100 additional cabins and facilities and more efficient and energy saving mechanical and electrical systems.
 Passenger numbers increased to 3,502 with the crew complement increasing by 63 to 1,388.
 The vessel has a total of 1,539 passenger cabins.
 The main dimensions of the vessel have remained the same as the previous two ships, with the length being 333.33 meters, the moulded breadth of the hull 37.92 meters and the draught remaining the same at 8.45 meters.

 Italian naval architects De Jorio Design International designed the ship and the interior areas with construction by STX Europe at Saint-Nazaire France.
 When near completion MSC Cruises announced that Fantastica would be renamed MSC Divina to honour the Italian actress Sophia Loren.
 Loren had mentioned to MSC Cruises president, Gianluigi Aponte, that she had wished to have a ship named after her.
 Aponte approved and renamed the MSC ship next into service after Loren.